 Despite longer, drier summer days, better gear and better knowledge (ha ha), I was more cautious this time, allowing nineteen days instead of 1999’s seventeen.
-I was older now, I’d been troubled by foot and knee pain and between Gargrave and Steel Rigg I was to be accompanied.
+I was older, I’d been troubled by foot and knee pain and between Gargrave and Steel Rigg I was to be accompanied.
 The latter was an excuse to book a few accommodations more luxurious than I’d have justified walking alone.

 Complications of companionship also decreed ambitiously compressing the standard first five days into four.
 I wouldn’t recommend this for a first Pennine Way; many people fall by the Wayside within those early days as it is.
-Unless you’re already seriously hill-fit, I’d start more slowly and speed up.
+Unless you’re already hill-fit, I’d start more slowly and speed up.
 I could barely speak on staggering into Gargrave.

-When I did struggle (days three, four and 18), this was caused by hurrying to reach particular places.
+When I did struggle (on days three, four and 18), this was caused by hurrying to reach particular places.
 Given the ample daylight and benign weather, I could have knocked a day or two off the walk overall by taking greater advantage of my tent to distribute the miles more evenly.
-I’d also suggest at least one complete, pack-off, rest day rather than a couple of short walking days, which just don’t seem to have the same restorative effect.
+I’d also suggest at least one complete, pack-off, rest day rather than a couple of short walking days, which don’t seem to have the same restorative effect.
 I’m assuming a tent.
 To me, a Pennine Way without camping is like the proverbially unpedalled pisciforme.

 Many Pennine Way blogs are litanies of pain and misadventure, but this was a wonderful walk.
 I enjoyed it so much I did it again four months later.
 We didn’t get lost to any really troubling extent, but then I’d done the trail before.
 We didn’t fall into life-threatening bogs or freeze or have to be rescued, but then it was June.
 The days were light, dry-ish, cool and wonderfully long.